avinash-18-art/ReachInbox.ai-Frontend-Development-Assignment/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or feedback, please contact your-email@example.com.
+For any questions or feedback, please contact your-chauhanavinash36869@gmail.com.

 markdown
-Copy code

 ### Explanation
 - **Project Overview:** Provides a brief description of the project's purpose and main features.